LibreOffice/dictionaries/mn_MN/README_mn_MN.txt

 The Current Maintainer of this work is Batmunkh Dorjgotov.

-This work consists of the files mn_MN.aff, mn_MN.dic, mn_MN.zip and README_mn_MN.txt.
+This work consists of the files mn_MN.aff, mn_MN.dic, dict-mn.oxt, and README_mn_MN.txt and the derived file hyph_mn_MN.dic from mnhyphn.tex.